Bedroom count

 This report has limited data.Due a shortage of data for this selected bedroom and/or property type in Chester, SC, in the last 30 days, rent estimates may not represent the actual market.

-Average rent prices in Chester have decreased by 5% over the last month and have decreased by 34% since last year.
+Average rent prices in Chester have increased by 4% over the last month and have remained the same since last year.

 Rent prices on this page are calculated on a rolling 30-day basis and updated daily.